Township economies in the GCR

 - Mamokete Matjomane

 The provincial government and municipal governments in Gauteng are pursuing policies with the intent to ‘modernise’, ‘formalise’ and ‘re-industrialise’ township economies in the province.
 Yet, it is not always clear how these terms are understood and the implications of government interventions on township economic development.
-The first part of the project unpacks the meaning and composition of township economies in the GCR in the form of a provocation while the second part investigates how policy intent (focusing on the Gauteng Township Economy Revitalisation Strategy) is translated into concrete programs and projects.
-Some of the policy interventions across the province will be analysed in terms of how they contribute towards the revitalisation of township economies and impacts on (informal) entrepreneurship.
+The first part of the project interrogates the concept of township economies in the GCR in a Provocation while the second part is an Occasional Paper investigating different ways of intervening in townships to revitalise the economy, focusing on three main aspects: infrastructure and services, regulation and entrepreneurship.

 Matjomane, M., Cheruiyot, K., Katumba, S. (2018) ‘Mapping unemployment’.
 GCRO Map of the Month.
 31 August http://www.gcro.ac.za/outputs/map-of-the-month/detail/mapping-unemployment/